OfficeDev/O365-EDU-Tools/LTI Scripts/M365 Object Discovery/readme.md

 4) Clck Add to create secret
 5) Copy the Value from the new Client secret and save it (securely) - you will need to provide this as an input to run the script

+**PowerShell vesion required**
+This script requires PowerShell version 7 or higher.

 **PowerShell modules required**
 You must install and load the latest versions of these modules to run the script.